csiro-robotics/WildCross/README.md

 <a href='https://huggingface.co/spaces/depth-anything/Depth-Anything-V2'><img src='https://img.shields.io/badge/Dataset_Download-WildCross-blue'></a>
 </div>

-This repository contains supporting scripts for downloading, training and evaluating techniques on  **WildCross**, a large-scale multi-modal benchmark for place recognition and metric depth estimation in natural environments.
+This repository contains supporting scripts for downloading, training and evaluating techniques on  **WildCross**, a large-scale multi-modal benchmark for place recognition and metric depth estimation in natural environments accepted at IEEE ICRA2026.

 ![teaser](media/teaser.png)